-How to Make Hamburger Helper without Meat or Cheese: Instructions and Video Tutorial
+How to Make Hamburger Helper without Meat or Cheese

 Ready to start making a one-pot vegan hamburger helper?
-Look at the video and pictures below for step-by-step instructions to cook it quickly and easily your first time.
+See the pictures below for step-by-step instructions to cook it quickly and easily your first time.

 Step 1: Toss Ingredients into Pot

 Get out a large pot and add all the ingredients, except for the frozen peas (if you’re using them).
 Stir the ingredients together.